 You’ll only access the API using OAuth or an API key.
-If you have an Integration, then users must have the option to log in via OAuth or using their API key.
-You won’t prompt users to provide their MailChimp username, password, or security questions.
+If you have an Integration, then users must have the option to log in via OAuth or their API key.
+You won’t prompt users to provide their Mailchimp username, password, or security questions.

-We own all worldwide rights, titles, and interest in the Services and the APIs, including all intellectual property rights, marks, code, and features.
-You won’t infringe or copy our code, design, or content.
-Any rights not expressly granted by this policy are withheld, so if you don’t see it here, then it’s not a right we’re giving you.
-You own all worldwide rights, titles, and interest in the Integration, except for the APIs, our marks, and the Services, including all intellectual property rights.
-If you give us comments about the APIs or the Services, we may copy, modify, create derivative works, display, disclose, distribute, and use that feedback without any obligation to compensate you.
+We own all rights, titles, and interest in the Service and the APIs, including all intellectual property rights, marks, code, and features.
+You won’t infringe, reverse engineer, or copy our code, design, or content.
+You will not access our APIs in order to compete with our Service.
+Any rights not expressly granted by this Policy are withheld, so if you don’t see it here, then it’s not a right we’re giving you.
+You own all rights, titles, and interest in the Integration, except for the APIs, our marks, and the Service.
+If you provide feedback about the APIs or the Service, we may copy, modify, create derivative works, display, disclose, distribute, or use that feedback without any obligation to you.

 You may only use our name and marks (meaning our logos, mascots, and copyrighted images) according to our Brand Guidelines.
 You may not alter or remove any proprietary notices in our marks.
 You won’t use our name or marks in your Integration name or logo, or in any way that implies an endorsement by us (that includes putting your logo on Freddie).
 If you use our marks to create your logo or name, you’ll immediately assign those rights to us at no expense.